skjaeve/pyaacgmlib/README.md

 duplicated in this repository, but please check the source for more updated versions.

+The wrappers should work in Python 2.7 and Python 3.4.
+Haven't tested other versions.

 ## Installation

 Install SWIG if you don't already have it, for example